-GOVERNOR’S OFFICE NEWS RELEASE: Two military veterans join Governor Ige’s administrationPosted on Dec 2, 2015 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Two military veterans join Governor Ige’s administrationPosted on Dec 2, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has appointed Rob Lee as protocol officer and deputy military affairs liaison, and Thomas Kahalu Lee, Jr. as military affairs liaison.